stevie-strange/CHOC/README.md

 <h2>Prerequisites

-  Indirect calorimetry based on a spirometry.
+  * Indirect calorimetry based on a spirometry.
+  * Python libraries fitparse, scipy, plotly.
+  * Cycling workouts with power data (FIT format).

 <h2>General approach

+The starting point is the indirect calorimetry as shown in the picture below.

 ![GitHub Logo](/images/logo.png)